Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Cozumel—Yucatán itinerary, Mexico

-When you get to Cozumel Island, you feel like you have entered paradise.
-Stunning.
+Cozumel Island is stunning.
 Heart-poundingly beautiful.
-There aren’t enough words to describe the place.
-Even though its main characteristics are without a doubt the clear white beaches and see-through water, relaxing in the resort slurping cocktails with little umbrellas in them is only one of its wonders.
+I couldn’t find words to describe the place.
+Even though its main draw are the clear white sand beaches and clear turqoise water, beach time and relaxing in the resort slurping cocktails with little umbrellas in them is only one of its lures.

-Nature lovers will appreciate Punta Sur Ecological Park, being home to many species (crocodiles, birds and more) and exotic flowers, and guarded by a lighthouse.
-The tickets are 19 dollars.
+Nature lovers (like me) will appreciate Punta Sur Ecological Park, home to many species (crocodiles, birds and more) and exotic flowers, and guarded by a lighthouse.
+The tickets are 25 US dollars.

 Staying at the Cozumel Island by Cancun—Yucatán itinerary, Mexico